E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 class InitialState(Step):
     """
-    A step for creating a mesh and initial condition for baroclinic channel test cases
+    A step for creating a mesh and initial condition for "yet another channel" test cases

     Attributes